SSG: Scaled Spatial Guidance for Multi-Scale Visual Autoregressive Generation¶

 Background & Motivation¶

-Training–inference discrepancy: Limited model capacity and accumulated errors cause the model to deviate from its coarse-to-fine nature at inference time, leading to redundant prediction of low-frequency information.
+Training-Inference Bias: Limited model capacity and accumulated errors cause the model to deviate from the coarse-to-fine essence during inference, where low-frequency information is redundantly predicted.

-Limitations of existing improvements: - Auxiliary refinement modules (CoDe, HMAR) require retraining. - Flow matching integration introduces additional overhead. - Self-correction mechanisms require architectural modifications.
+Limitations of Prior Work: - Auxiliary refinement modules (CoDe, HMAR) require retraining. - Flow-matching integration increases overhead. - Self-correction mechanisms require architecture modifications.

-Core Problem: How can one guide each generation step to produce novel, scale-specific high-frequency information without modifying model parameters?
+Core Problem: How to guide each generation step to produce novel high-frequency information specific to that scale without modifying model parameters?

 Method¶